laimison/rabbitmq-monitoring/README.md

 `enable/` - rabbitmq_management is usually enabled so you can do monitoring GET queries

-* Use the commands in a root dir to check the queues, publish messages, check some statuses and utilizations
+* There are more commands in a root dir to check the queues, publish messages, check some statuses, utilizations, etc.

+* Main monitoring script is written in Go:

+`./monitoring.go --help`

 ## Requirements

-Scripts are designed for Mac OS.
+Scripts are tested on Mac OS, but could be suitable for Linux.

 ## References